XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Automating XOXO:

-Consider a code model $\mathcal{M}: \ \mathcal{C} \rightarrow \mathcal{Y}$, mapping code snippets to an output space $\mathcal{Y}$ (e.g., class labels for classification tasks or token sequences for generation tasks).
-For many downstream tasks, even with black-box access to $\mathcal{M}$, we can approximately measure the model's confidence in its predictions.
-Let $\alpha: \mathcal{C} \rightarrow [0,1]$ be a confidence scoring function.
-For classification tasks, $\alpha(c)$ can be derived from the probability distribution over classes \cite{yang2022natural, zhang2023rnns}.
-For generation tasks with current LLMs, we can compute $\alpha(c)$ using perplexity or prediction stability.
-This provides us with a continuous measure of the model's certainty in its predictions, where lower values of $\alpha(g_i(c))$ indicate that applying transformation $g_i$ makes the model less confident about its output.
+Consider an LLM $\mathcal{M}: \ \mathcal{C} \rightarrow \mathcal{Y}$, mapping code snippets $c\in\mathcal{C}$ to an output space $\mathcal{Y}$, such as class labels for classification tasks or token sequences for generation tasks.
+For many downstream tasks, even with black-box access to $\mathcal{M}$, we can obtain a scalar confidence score for the model’s output.
+Let $\alpha: \mathcal{C} \rightarrow \mathbb{R}$ denote such a task-specific confidence score, where lower values indicate lower model confidence.
+For classification tasks, we instantiate $\alpha(c)$ as the probability assigned to the correct class~\citep{yang2022natural, zhang2023rnns}, or to the original predicted class when ground-truth labels are unavailable.
+For generation tasks, when token log probabilities are available, we instantiate $\alpha(c)$ as the length-normalized log-likelihood of the generated sequence $y = \mathcal{M}(c)$ (\autoref{eq: token loglikelihood}).

-The model’s sensitivity to semantics-preserving transformations suggests it relies partly on spurious patterns rather than true understanding for its decision making.
-Consequently, applying multiple semantic-preserving changes can progressively degrade the model's understanding of the program, manifesting as decreased confidence in its predictions.
-For transformations $g_i, g_j \in G$, we expect their composition to result in lower confidence.
-We test this hypothesis in~\autoref{app: monotonicity}, where we find that composing transformations that individually decrease model confidence yields compounded confidence decreases, exhibiting monotonicity with respect to path length in $\mathcal{T}$.
-This monotonicity suggests a greedy strategy for finding adversarial transformations.
-Following paths of decreasing confidence in $\mathcal{T}$, we can efficiently reach composite transformations causing model mispredictions.
+Building on prior work~\citep{kadavath2022language, xiong2023can, lu2025prolonged}, which observes that correct answers are often associated with higher model confidence, our goal is to efficiently traverse the transformation space $\mathcal{T}$ in a way that reduces model confidence, guiding us toward transformations that may induce incorrect or undesirable outputs.
+The space of possible transformations, including both atomic and their compositions, represented as nodes in $\mathcal{T}$, is combinatorially large.
+To explore this space efficiently, we leverage a key empirical observation: combining multiple confidence-reducing transformations tends to reduce confidence even further.
+Formally, if $g_i, g_j \in G$ are semantics-preserving transformations that reduce model confidence for a code snippet $\mathcal{C}$, then: $min(\alpha(g_i(\mathcal{C})), \alpha(g_j(\mathcal{C}))) \geq \alpha(g_i\cdot g_j(\mathcal{C}))$, where $\cdot$ denotes composition of transformations.

+To validate the property of \textit{monotonicity in model confidence}, we perform a one-tailed t-test designed to assess whether composing two confidence-reducing transformations reliably decreases confidence beyond what either achieves individually.
+Concretely, for each code snippet, we sample pairs of semantics-preserving transformations $(g_i, g_j)$ that each reduce confidence, and compare (a) the minimum of the two individual reductions, $min(\alpha(g_i(\mathcal{C})), \alpha(g_j(\mathcal{C})))$, against (b) the confidence after composing them $\alpha(g_i\cdot g_j(\mathcal{C}))$.
+We then test the alternative hypothesis that the composed transformation (b) yields lower confidence than the minimum of its components (a).